What Is Citronellol?

-Citronellol exists as two enantiomers in nature.
-An enantiomer, also called an isomer, refers to a chiral molecule that is non-superimposable on its mirror image. (+)-Citronellol, which is found in citronella oils, including Cymbopogon nardus (50%), is the more common isomer. (−)-Citronellol is found in the oils of rose (18 to 55%) and Pelargonium geraniums.
-According to Toxicology Data Network, citronellol has been reported in about 70 essential oils, for instance, citronella, rose, geranium, neroli, chamomile, tagetes, lemongrass, basil and lavender.
+Citronellol, which is found in citronella oils, in the oils of rose and geranium oil.
+Citronellol has been reported in about 70 essential oils, for instance, citronella, rose, geranium, neroli, chamomile, tagetes, lemongrass, basil, and lavender.

-In perfumes, citronellol functions as a fragrance enhancer since it has the ability to enhance the aromas of floral types, especially rose.
-In the skin care industry, citronellol is prominently used as a fragrance ingredient for cosmetics and personal care products.
-According to L’Oreal Paris, research studies show topical application of citronellol has low permeability and potency, which demonstrates good skin tolerability.
-For this reason, citronellol is a desirable skin care ingredient to infuse into products, such as shampoos, lotions, creams, shaving creams, and bath products, to provide a sweet, floral scent.
+In perfumes, citronellol functions as a fragrance enhancer since it has the ability to enhance the aromas of floral types especially rose.
+In the skincare industry, citronellol is prominently used as a fragrance ingredient for cosmetics and skincare products.

 You may be familiar with citronellol since it is one of the active components of citronella oil insect repellents and citronella candles.
 In fact, citronella has been registered as a gentle, plant-based insect repellent in the U.S. since 1948.
-Citronellol effectively functions as a mosquito repellent at short distances, but protection greatly lessens when the subject is slightly further from the source.
 Citronella insect repellents have even been shown to repel dangerous Aedes aegypti mosquitoes, which are capable of spreading dengue fever and the Zika virus.

-The United States Food and Drug Administration (FDA) considers citronellol as generally recognized as safe (GRAS) for direct addition to food.
-The Cosmetic Ingredient Review (CIR) Expert Panel defers review of individual fragrance ingredients to the International Fragrance Association (IFRA) program unless the ingredient has significant uses other than as a fragrance.
+The United States Food and Drug Administration considers citronellol as generally recognized as safe for direct addition to food.
+The Cosmetic Ingredient Review Expert Panel defers review of individual fragrance ingredients to the International Fragrance Association program unless the ingredient has significant uses other than as a fragrance.

-The safety of citronellol has been evaluated by the Research Institute for Fragrance Materials Expert Panel (REXPAN).
-Based on this evaluation, an IFRA Standard has been established which restricts the use of citronellol in fragrances because of potential sensitization.
+The safety of citronellol has been evaluated by the Research Institute for Fragrance Materials Expert Panel.
+Based on the evaluation, citronellol is restricted in fragrances because of potential sensitization.
 However, the degree to which citronellol can cause an allergic reaction in humans is disputed.